imisu9/CarND-Behavioral-Cloning-P3/writeup_template.md

 I have adopted NVIDIA CNN architecture described in [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 ![alt text][image8]

+On a bare model,
+1. I added Activation function first.
+I started out with `tanh` then switched to `elu`.

 #### 2. Attempts to reduce overfitting in the model